 - A. Intent - 1.
 The Downtown Neighborhood District is intended to promote the traditional uses and form of the neighborhoods adjacent to downtown that are characterized by a variety of 19th and 20th Century detached and semi-detached residential building types. - B. Lot Standards - 1.
 Newly platted lots must be dimensioned as specified by Table 5. - 2.
 Lot coverage may not exceed the maximum specified by Table 5. - C. Building Standards - 1.
 One (1) principal building and multiple outbuildings are permitted per lot. - 2.
 Principal buildings and outbuildings are permitted as specified by Table 5. - (a) The third story in a single-family or two-family dwelling can only occur within habitable attic space. - D. Use Provisions - 1.
-Limitations - (b) Office and Health Care Clinic uses are permitted only for lots fronting South Street or High School Road. - (c) Two-Unit dwellings are prohibited for lots fronting only Brookshire Road or King's Way. - E. Site Development - 1.
+Limitations - (a) Office and Health Care Clinic uses are permitted only for lots fronting South Street, School Street, or High School Road. - (b) Two-Unit dwellings are prohibited for lots fronting only Brookshire Road or King's Way. - (c) Multi-Unit dwellings are permitted in the DN District with a maximum of four dwelling units permitted in any one building per lot.
+In addition, one Accessory Dwelling Unit may be permitted per lot.
+Multi-unit dwellings shall be prohibited for lots fronting on only Brookshire Road or King's Way. - E. Site Development - 1.
 Development on corner lots must comply with the provisions of § 240-41 of the Barnstable Zoning Ordinance. - 2.
 Curb cuts may be no wider than twelve (12) feet. - 3.
 Outdoor lighting must be shielded and provide total cut off of all light at the boundaries of the lot under development. - 4.
-Fences greater than four (4) feet in height in the frontage area and seven (7) feet in height in all other locations at any point along their length require a Special Permit. - F. Landscape Standards - (i) A perimeter green space of not less than ten (10) feet in width shall be provided, such space to be planted and maintained as green area and to be broken only in a front yard by a driveway.
+Fences greater than four (4) feet in height in the frontage area and seven (7) feet in height in all other locations at any point along their length require a Special Permit. - F. Landscape Standards - 1.
+A perimeter green space of not less than ten (10) feet in width shall be provided, such space to be planted and maintained as green area and to be broken only in a front yard by a driveway.

-€.

 LOT BUILDING FORM

-Lot Width 20' min E - Number of Stories $3 \text{ max}^4$
+Lot Width 20' min E - Number of Stories $3 \text{ max}^1$

 Lot Coverage 50% max F - Ground Story Height 10' min

 SETBACKS - PRINCIPAL BU JILDINGS G - Upper Story Height 10' min

 A - Primary Front Setback 10'min 20'max

 B - Secondary Front Setback 10'min 20'max

 C - Side Setback 10'min

 D - Rear Setback 20'min

-SETBACKS - OUTBUILDING S
+SETBACKS - OUTBUILDINGS

 Front Setback 60' min

 Side Setback 3' min

 Rear Setback 3' min

-§240-24.1.13 Downtown Hospital District (DH)
+§240-24.1.9 Downtown Hospital District (DH)